-Available guidelines for behavioral assessment/ treatment/management positioning post-feeding may be helpful.
+Available guidelines for behavioral assessment/ treatment/management

+Frequent infections have been reported for individuals diagnosed with Coffin Siris syndrome.
+Respiratory infections may be related to hypotonia, poor sucking, and aspiration besides increased susceptibility.
+Consultation with feeding clinics, G tube placement, fundoplication, thickened infant feedings, and careful positioning post-feeding may be helpful.
 Early cardiac evaluation is suggested.
 Indications for surgical or medical treatment of congenital heart disease are managed the same as the general population.
-CNS imaging and GI evaluation may be considered.
+CNS imaging and Gl evaluation may be considered.
 Renal ultrasound evaluation is suggested to investigate for infrequently reported renal abnormalities.
 Hernias and tear duct occlusion are treated as medically indicated.
 Myringotomy and adenoidectomy when indicated may decrease recurrent otitis.
 Regular audiological screening for hearing loss is recommended because of frequent otitis media.
 Ophthalmologic evaluations are suggested because of reported vision problems.
 Pediatric dental evaluation is appropriate; primary teeth are potentially retained long term.